Kevin has been practicing Karate since 1974 and has competed in many national and international tournaments in both Kata and Kumite.

 Fred has competed with the UKASKO's international squad, and is the Associations former Chief Referee.
 He has been a well respected Kumite and Kata Referee for the English Karate Governing Body (EKGB).

-All his Dan gradings were under Shihan Stanhope, including all his students.
-Julius was awarded 6th Dan by Shihan Stanhope in 20013, and has won top ten instructors award for several years.
+All his Dan gradings were under Hanshi Stanhope, including all his students.
+Julius was awarded 6th Dan by Hanshi Stanhope in 2013, and has won top ten instructors award for several years.

 With a series of competition successes including UKASKO National Champion 1997 and UKASKO international for several years, he was appointed UKASKO Southern Area Coach in 1992 and position he held for 5years and then re- appointed in 2009.

 Steve started training in 1972 under Master Tatso Suzuki in Wado Ryu at the Judd Street Dojo in London until leaving London in 1980.
 In 1980 he joined a Shotokan club in his home town High Wycombe and a another Wado club where he continues to train today.